Colleges by Location

 Student Organizations

-There are 500 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 500.
 Sororities and fraternities are included in that number.
 If you are interested in music, you can join the Columbia University School of General Studies band or chorus.
-For students with a talent for acting, there is a drama club.
+There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 Columbia University School of General Studies publishes its own newspaper and has its own radio station.

 Student Services

-Columbia University School of General Studies has a number of services crucial for a comfortable and safe life on campus.
+Columbia University School of General Studies offers a number of services needed for a comfortable and secure life on campus.

-24/7 emergency phone and alarm devices are available.
+There are 24-hour emergency phone and alarm devices.
 There is a round-the-clock security patrol.
-The transport/escort service operates during late hours.
+The after-hours transportation/escort service is available.

 All in all, campus life at Columbia University School of General Studies is rich and vibrant and provides all you need for a comfortable stay.